bbriles/spatialrpg-server/README.md

 `POST /api/user/position/:id`
 Update the user's position.
 User token must match user you are updating.

-`GET /api/user/monsters/:userid`
-Returns a list of all the monsters owned by that user.
-User token must match user id provided.

 `GET /api/party/:userid`
 Get the monsters in the user's party.
 User token must match user id provided.